Trump campaign eyes Friday Atlanta visit

 "A lot of us agree, you know black lives matter," said Angela Stanton King, an African American Trump supporter now running for Congress.
 "But we’re seeing communities and businesses being destroyed.
 So I think people are saying, 'wait a minute.'"

-"If we’ve been voting Democrat 140 years, why not give a Republican a shot?" asked Stanton King, who says she was previously a Democrat.
+"If we’ve been voting Democrat 140 years, why not give a Republican a shot?" asked Stanton King, who said she was previously a Democrat.

-Seay says Biden will get a boost in Georgia by choosing Kamala Harris as his running mate.
+Seay said Biden will get a boost in Georgia by choosing Kamala Harris as his running mate.
 What Biden hasn’t done is schedule a campaign visit in Georgia.